mzhou08/humor-analyzer/README.md

 # humor-analyzer
-Youtube Comment Analyzer for 76-101 Interpretation and Argument Final Paper.
+Youtube Comment Analyzer for 76-101 Interpretation and Argument Final Paper - "Applying Superiority and Incongruity Theory to Understand Reactions to AI-Generated Humor"

 Analyzes the entire comment section of the YouTube video "The First Stand-Up Comedy Special Written Entirely By Bots"